 - Local authorities (public libraries, archives and museums) in England, Wales, Scotland and Northern Ireland

-- National museums, archives and libraries (including the House of Lords Record Office; the British Museum; the National Library of Wales)
+- National museums, archives and libraries (including the House of Lords Record Office; the British Museum)

 - University Departments (including the Research Centre for Museums and Galleries)